iambk/ctci/Arrays_and_Strings/1.1_Is_Unique/README.md

 # Is Unique
 Implement an algorithm to determine if a string has all unique characters.
-What if you cannot use additoinal data structures?
+What if you cannot use additional data structures?

 ## Approach
 The BCR(Best Conceivable Runtime) for the problem should be O(n), since we need to touch each character in the string at least once.